 A sinus lift may be required in order to strengthen the upper jaw, under your sinuses, to support dental implants.
 This procedure is called a sinus lift because the sinus membrane must be brought forward, or lifted, in order to make room for the new bone.

-Your dentist or specialist will place sterilized bone granules into the area using the same techniques as a standard bone graft.
+Your dentist will place sterilized bone granules into the area using the same techniques as a standard bone graft.
 Your dentist can proceed to the dental implant surgery once your sinus lift has had time to heal and the bone has had adequate time to regenerate.